SEARCH WEBSITE

 Online

-Gain specialist skills in the disciplines of psychology and criminology with this unique course that also features an accredited psychology degree.
+Gain specialist skills in psychology and criminology with this unique course that also features an accredited psychology degree.

 You will develop a broad knowledge of criminology and psychology and their application, including theoretical perspectives and an appreciation of the social and cultural contexts of criminological and psychological research and professional practice.